 - Industry Employment Projections and Occupation Projections provide short and long-term outlooks of statewide and regional employment.

-- County Workforce Profiles provide snapshots of the labor market in every Wisconsin county.
-Topics include current and projected population dynamics, industry employment, wages, and personal income.
+- Biennial County Workforce Profiles provide snapshots of the labor market in every Wisconsin county.
+Topics include current and projected population dynamics, workforce participation, industry employment, wages, and occupational projections.

-- Occupational Employment Statistics and Labor Supply Area Wages provide occupational wage estimates for metropolitan areas and customized non-metropolitan regions.
+- Occupational Employment Statistics and Labor Supply Area Wages provide occupational wage estimates for customized non-metropolitan regions.

-- County (and WDA) and Metropolitan Statistical Area labor force and employment quick tables package current regional unemployment, labor force, and employment estimates into easy to use spreadsheets.
+- County (and WDA) and Metropolitan Statistical Area (MSA) labor force and employment quick tables package current regional unemployment, labor force, and employment estimates into easy to use Tableau visualizations .

 - Affirmative Action provide county level demographic overviews.